 This unfunded mandate for youth ages 18 to 22 will cost ChildNet Palm Beach, the local CBC, \$2.5 million annually.
-Therefore, support revisions to existing statute and rules to adjust the language to clarify rules and responsibilities in serving youth over the age 18 that opt to extend care and allocate additional funding to cover the CBC's costs associated with implementing the independent living legislation.
+Therefore, The County supports revisions to existing statutes and associated regulations to adjust the language to clarify rules and responsibilities in serving youth over the age 18 that opt to extend care and allocate additional funding to cover the CBC's costs associated with implementing the independent living legislation.